 Finance income and expenses represents interest receivable and payable.
-Finance income and expense is recognised on an accruals basis, based on the interest rate applicable to each bank or loan account.
+Finance income and or loan account. expense is recogn sed on an accruals pasis, based on the interest rate applicable to each bank the functional currency of the Company and the presentation currency for the Company The results and financial position of the Company are expressed in pounds sterling, which is financial statements.